 Acceptable reasons for absence from or failure to engage in class include illness; Title IX-related situations; serious accidents or emergencies affecting the student, their roommates, or their family; special curricular requirements (e.g., judging trips, field trips, professional conferences); military obligation; severe weather conditions that prevent class participation; religious holidays; participation in official university activities (e.g., music performances, athletic competition, debate); and court-imposed legal obligations (e.g., jury duty or subpoena).
-Other reasons (e.g., a job interview or club activity) may be deemed acceptable if approved by the instructor.
+Other reasons (e.g., a job interview) may be deemed acceptable if approved by the instructor.
+Family vacation or club activities is NOT an excused absence.

-A student who finds themselves in one of those circumstances should talk to the instructor first and then follow the steps outlined here: https://care.dso.ufl.edu/instructor-notifications/
+A student who finds themselves in one of those circumstances should talk to the instructor first and then follow the steps outlined here: https://care.dso.ufl.edu/instructor-notifications/.

 Non-approved absences affect your attendance and participation (A&P) score.
-Each unexcused absence is a five-point deduction from the A&P score.
-Eight unexcused absences result in zero A&P score.
+A student is allowed one unexcused absence without penalty.
+Each unexcused absence beyond this allowance results in 10-point deduction from the A&P score.
+Four unexcused absences result in zero A&P score.